discourse/discourse-adplugin/README.md

 ## Usage

 * Go to Admin > Settings > Ad Plugin
-* Add DFP link into code boxes, input width and height based on Google Ad Ad units
+* Add DFP link into code boxes, input width and height based on Google Ad Ad units.
+Here are some sample ad codes that you can put in the input into the settings.
+But remember:
+⋅⋅* Each slot requires a different sample ad code.
+That means, you cannot put the same ad sample ad codes multiple times in different slots.
+They won't appear.
+⋅⋅* Don't click on the ad.
+⋅⋅* On the last stroke of midnight, the magic will wear off.
+Make sure you leave the ball before then.

+### Sample DFP Ad Codes:
+1. /142953540/PostandCourier/Postandcourier.com/News/Leaderboard_Bottom
+2. /6355419/Travel/Europe/France/Paris
+3. /1047893/kv_home_bigbox1

-* If you wish to disable the ad, tick ad disabling box
+* Finally, if you wish to disable the ad, tick ad disabling box

 # Ad Providers Supported